sterling-jackson/data-engineering-projects/README.md

 # Data Engineering Projects
-A collection of projects to learn data engineering.
+A collection of projects to learn data engineering and demonstrate proficiency with the various tools, technologies, and concepts that are relevant within the data engineering field.

 ### Project 1: Docker + Python CLI
 Build a Docker image that runs a Python application which accepts --filepath and --delimiter arguments.